-When creating presentations using Microsoft PowerPoint, it is common to see slides containing a heading and a bullet list.
+When creating presentations using Microsoft PowerPoint, it is common to see slides containing a heading and a bulleted or numbered list.
 Let’s be honest, we’ve all sat through a boring presentation which was text, text and more text.
 A simple way to “jazz” up any presentation is with the use of SmartArt graphics.
-You can easily convert text to SmartArt and provide a great way to present content in lists, cycles and many other layout options.
+You can easily convert existing text to SmartArt and provide a great way to present content in lists, cycles and many other layout options.

 To convert text to a SmartArt graphic, follow these steps: